 - National Civil War Museum Article on Maury: On Monument Avenue | A Confederate for the World

-- Matthew Maury statue was featured in a Confederate exhibit at the National Portrait Gallery.
+- Matthew Maury statue was featured in a Confederate exhibit (PDF) at the National Portrait Gallery.

 The Name: Matthew Maury Elementary School